-What Happened to the Mouse??: Marilla vanishes in the later books, especially Anne of Windy Poplars, Anne of Ingleside, and in Rilla of Ingleside, it's mentioned in passing that she has died.
+What Happened to the Mouse?: Marilla has a much reduced role in the later books, especially Anne of Windy Poplars and Anne of Ingleside, and in Rilla of Ingleside, it's mentioned in passing that she has died.

 When She Smiles: She wouldn't be a Genki Girl without being able to light up a room doing this.
 It's even lampshaded at a few points in the later stories, this being a point at which authors could still get away with it un-ironically.